shane0/buddhism/docs/glossary.md

 To understand the unconditioned dharma is to realize nirvana.

 Saints and sages are distinguished by the different levels of their realizations of the unconditioned dharma.

+## Trichiliocosm T ¼ F #4r .
+In Buddhist cosmology, a small

+- chapter 8

+world has Mount Sumeru at the center and the ring of iron mountains encircling the small world.
+Between Mount Sumeru and the iron mountains are seven mountains (continents) and eight oceans with each mountain and ocean interlacing each other.
+A thousand of these small worlds form a small chiliocosm; a thousand of these small chiliocosms form a medium chiliocosm; and a thousand of these medium chiliocosms form a great chiliocosm t TW% , or a tri-chiliocosm.

+## Seven jewels tif.
+There are several descriptions of what these

+- chapter 8

+seven jewels are.
+According to The Amitabha Sutra, they are gold sE, silver 1k, lapis lazuli In 4, crystal 124%, cornelian or tridacna 14i i, rubies or red pearls Ik, and agate or emerald

+## Shrotapanna

+- chapter 9

+(Skt.)
+11 BE Wi or stream-enterer A in.
+The first stage of arhathood.
+Having realized the emptiness of the ego-self and ended the false views of the triple world, a stream-enterer will undergo a maximum of seven rebirths as a human and seven rebirths as a heavenly being alternately in order to eradicate all the afflictions of the triple world.

+## Sakridagamin

+- chapter 9

+(Skt.) i BE a or once-returner - fE * .
+The second stage of arhathood.
+A once-returner (literally one who goes and comes one more time) has not completely eradicated the afflictions in the realm of desire and thus has to undergo one more human rebirth.

+## Anagamin

+- chapter 9

+(Skt.)
+K/5 a or non-returner 1s.
+The third stage of arhathood.
+A non-returner (literally one who is not returning) has eradicated all the afflictions in the realm of desire and thus will never be born in that realm again.

+## Arhat

+- chapter 9

+(Skt.)
+If SEA.
+A Buddhist saint who has realized the empti- ness of the ego-self and eradicated all afflictions of the triple world, and therefore is no longer subject to rebirth.

+## Samadhi

+- chapter 9

+(Skt.) = Ik.
+A highly concentrated state of mind achieved by meditation, characterized by unwavering focus, lucidity and clarity, stillness, bliss, or all of the above.

+## Aranya

+- chapter 9

+(Skt.)
+5f 5/5 .
+A place of stillness, particularly implying a place without any contention.
+Later in Buddhism, an aranya refers to a quiet place, usually in a forest, where Buddhist monks or nuns gather to live and practice without any contention.